alanng10/class-lang/Docue/Article/Word/a.md

 Word "termina" has meaning that is terminal.

+Word "shell" has meaning that is terminal lang.

 Word "command" has meaning that is char list command.

 Word "script" has meaning that is executable source.